 Ans.
 Surface tension is caused due to the cohesion of fluid-particle at the surface, the property of cohesion enables a liquid to resist tensile stress.

 Q.5 The mercury is called a not-wetting liquid because it doesn't wet the surface.
 Why it did not wet the surface?

 Ans.
-Force between like molecules is known as cohesion and the force between unlike molecules is known adhesion.
-Due to predominent cohesion force mercury posses non-wetting characteristic.
+The force between like molecules is known as cohesion and the force between unlike molecules is known adhesion.
+Due to the predominant cohesion force, mercury posses non-wetting characteristics.

 Q.7 Why capillary rise is caused?

 Ans.
 Capillary rise is due to adhesion and capillary depression is due to cohesion and capillary is due to both cohesion and adhesion.

 Q.8 What is the approximate value of the capillary angle for mercury?

 Q.9 What are the properties of good manometric fluid?
 Why mercury is used as manometric fluid?

 Ans.
 Manometric fluid should have low vapor pressure and high density to have less height of the piezometric tube.

 Q. 10 What is the property on the change of which fluid doesn't offer any resistance?